We may receive compensation when you click on links to products from our partners.

 A lot of people have been working from home recently due to the coronavirus pandemic.
 This has brought numerous changes to our daily lives.
 In addition, it has impacted many people’s overall mental health and wellbeing.
 For some, the fear, financial stress, and other aspects related to the pandemic have caused symptoms associated with PTSD.
 If you are afraid that you may have PTSD caused by the pandemic or something else, you should check out this article about cognitive processing therapy.

-Let’s look at the mental health effects of
+Let’s look at the mental health effects of working from home and what you can do about them.

 Mental Health Effects of Remote Working